coleca24/csce240_f21_p2/ProjectDescription.md

 - `bool isTitleCase()`
   - Returns true if the `data` array contains a sentence that is in proper "Title" case.
   - Returns false if the `data` array contains contains a sentence that is not in proper "Title" case.
+  - For this function we are going to simplify the definition of "Title" case to be *every new word in a sentence is capitalized*.
+  - For example: "This Is Our Modified Title Case" and "This Does Not Count as Title Case" (because of the "as")

 ## Timing of Commits
 ### Commit #1 Due 9/30 by Midnight